WDI-SEA/notes/05-node-express/express-intro/04templates.md

 #### Excercise

-Create a footer partial and include the header and footer on all three of your pages.
+Create a footer partial and include the header and footer partials on all three of your pages.